 Tooth Extraction in Dallas, TX

 It takes multiple steps to remove a tooth.
-While extraction is often a routine procedure, we must ensure you are a candidate for treatment.
+While this is often a routine procedure, we must ensure you are a candidate for treatment.

 Initial Consultation